 Three incredibly skilled archers who guard a magical well at the top of an old tower.

-Handicapped Badass: The three archers are blind, but still wipes out an entire army with no problem.
+- Handicapped Badass: The three archers are blind, but still wipe out an entire army with no problem.

-After countless defeats of bounty hunters, Aku created a dark-version of the samurai in an attempt to finish Jack fueled by pure anger.
-However, Mad Jack is defeated when Jack meditate to seal him off since he did not exist as a manifest of Jack's negative emotions.
+Weary of those worthless bounty hunters, Aku created a dark version of the samurai in an attempt to finish Jack.
+Mad Jack is defeated when Jack meditates to seal him off, since he existed only as a manifestation of Jack's negative emotions.

 The Lava Monster

 A viking warrior whose kingdom was destroyed by Aku a millennium ago.
 Instead of killing him, Aku imprisoned him in solid crystal and buried him inside a mountain to deny him an honorable death.
 Over the centuries, he learned to shape the rock around his prison and formed a giant stone body.
 Now he lures other warriors to his mountain, seeking one strong enough to defeat him in honorable battle and grant him entry into Valhalla.